Lythorix/ai_bot_ddnet/README.md

 then npm init -y

-then npm install teeworld groq-sdk
+then npm install teeworlds groq-sdk

 then you can close cmd